maxxxmo/Multimodal-Data-Fusion-LiDAR-CNN-/README.md

 Then we filter the data to keep only what's in front of the LiDAR sensor.

 # Late fusion approach
+First we create a YOLO type Dataset using the tracking part of the dataset
 ## 1. CNN

 ## 2. LiDAR